Prior to 2020, the Lung Health Foundation operated as the Ontario Lung Association. Enjoy this content from our archives.

 The Canadian Thoracic Society (CTS) clinical guidelines for asthma and chronic obstructive pulmonary disease (COPD) recommend the use of spirometry for the diagnosis of these diseases.1 Due to the burden of asthma and COPD, most individuals with these diseases are diagnosed in primary care.
 In Ontario, physicians and nurse practitioners can interpret spirometry however; few of them have had specific training in the analysis of spirometry data.

-The Ontario Lung Association’s Provider Education Program (PEP) develops and implements evidence-based continuing medical education programs to promote the implementation of CTS guidelines.
+The Lung Health Foundation’s Provider Education Program (PEP) develops and implements evidence-based continuing medical education programs to promote the implementation of CTS guidelines.
 They facilitate spirometry interpretation workshops and provide online learning modules for training purposes.
 One of their learning resources is the Obstruction/Restriction Algorithm developed by Dr. Josiah B. Lowry in 1998 as a guide to interpret spirometry for primary care providers.2 Based on student evaluations, this was a valuable tool for understanding and performing spirometry interpretation.
 However, this tool does not reflect the latest research and current CTS respiratory guidelines.

 The PEP steering committee invited leading researchers, respirologists and primary care providers to join a working group to revise the Obstruction/Restriction algorithm to ensure its continued use by primary health-care providers.
 The revision process took two years and included feedback from various expert groups in Ontario, resulting in the establishment of a new Spirometry Interpretation Guide, Version 2018.3,4 The Guide is a great tool aimed to assist with accurate interpretation of spirometry testing conducted in primary care and has received endorsement by the Ontario Thoracic Society for use across Ontario.3